-Testing assumes that the device provides an execution environment for IoT applications that makes use of the 4G LTE or 5G communications module and/or the Wi-Fi communications module.
-If the IoT application is not associated with at least one of these communications modules, then the device architecture is out of scope of this document.
-If the IoT application supports more than one of these communications modules, then tests that involve network communications shall be tested with each supported communications module to ensure the same security features are available for all network environments.
+Testing assumes that the device provides an execution environment for IoT applications that makes use of the 4G LTE or 5G communications mode and/or the Wi-Fi communications mode.
+If the IoT application is not associated with at least one of these communications modes, then the device architecture is out of scope of this document.
+If the IoT application supports more than one of these communications modes, then tests that involve network communications shall be tested with each supported communications modes to ensure the same security features are available for all network environments.